ask53/openVoltam/README.md

 -- USE AT YOUR OWN RISK --

 Open source software, compatible only with Windows 10 and 11.
 For running voltammetric tests and analyzing their results.
-Designed to work with the RodeoStat from IO Rodeo, https://iorodeo.com/pages/rodeostat
+Designed to work with the [RodeoStat from IO Rodeo](https://iorodeo.com/pages/rodeostat)

 ## License
 This software is licensed for two main reasons: